LLNL/RAJA/docs/sphinx/tutorial.rst

    int y = 100;
    [&x, &y](){x=y;]

-will generate a function which will assign the value of y to x.
+will generate a lambda which will assign the value of y to x.
 By setting the capture list as ``[=]`` or ``[&]`` all variables within scope will be captured by copy or reference respectively.

 Building from the C++ lambda, RAJA introduces two types of templated methods, namely ``RAJA::forall`` and ``RAJA::forallN``.
-The ``RAJA::forall`` method is an abstraction of the standard C++ loop.
-The method is templated on execution policies, takes an iteration space, and lambda which captures the loop body.
+The ``RAJA::forall`` method is an abstraction of the standard C++ loop which is templated on an execution policy, takes an iteration space, and a lambda capturing the loop body.

 .. code-block:: cpp